 See all problems of the 2005 Toyota Prius.

-The vehicle was a 2007 Toyota Prius.
 Approximately one week after having my battery replaced by a Toyota dealership in temecula, CA the digital display on my dashboard stopped working and no longer displayed my speed, gas tank gauge, trip mileage or total mileage.
 After another week or so passed, the display, or cluster display, as it is listed on a Toyota repair estimate from November 3, 2011, would work intermittently by again displaying my speed, gas tank gauge, etc. The display would sometimes work for a few hours and then stop working, and not work again for several days or a week or more.
 Currently, it the display continues to work intermittently only, causing me to drive for days or a week or more with no visual display of how fast I am driving or how much gas I have remaining in my tank.
 This failure of the cluster display is a hazard to me and especially to my young teenage daughter because we do not know for sure how fast we are driving or how much gas we have remaining at any given time when the display stops working.
 I had my vehicle inspected by the Toyota dealership in temecula, CA and they recommended replacing the combo meter since they believe there is an open circuit in the combo meter, but they could not guarantee that their recommendation would resolve the problem.
 They then advised me that a service bulletin was issued for problems with the cluster display, but no recall has been ordered and they could not cover the cost of fixing the problem under warranty.
 I then called Toyota corporate offices at 800-331-4331and spoke to the service director, who offered me a 40% discount on the cost of replacing the combo meter on a reimbursement basis and said if a recall was ordered I would get a full refund.
 I believe the problem on my Toyota Prius of an intermittently functioning cluster display presents a significant hazard for the reasons stated above and warrants a recall.
-The failure date was May 16, 2011.

 See all problems of the 2007 Toyota Prius.

-The VIN of this vehicle was JTDKB20U09_.
 Toyota Prius yr/mdl 2009/1224 a

 I have attempted to have the following checked with Toyota of hickory where I purchased the Prius and was told that I needed to allow the battery to heat up before trying to place it into reverse or drive.
 My Prius will go into n, it will lock all doors and windows and not go into gear or start.
 I have been locked in the car during this past summer without air and I attempted several times to cut the car on and off before it would go into gear.
 This is very horrific to say the least.
 I was at lake norman Toyota yesterday and was told this was a common complaint.
 Yet no one offered to take this car in and check for problems.
 From the day I drove off the lot until now this hybrid gas/elec sedan has given me nothing but trouble.
-This battery problem happened on Jan.
-27, 2010.

 See all problems of the 2009 Toyota Prius.